-Tools for good living
+Tools for good living in multicultural neighbourhoods

 As we get more information about topics related to living and housing, it also improves our living conditions and comfort - both for myself and neighbors.

 The KOTILO-project develops practices and models of living for immigrants and Finns.
 The objective is to improve living comfort for all residents.
-The project works in suburban areas with a large immigrant and Finnish population in the Helsinki region, as well as Turku and Pirkanmaa.
-The Kotilo-project is funded by RAY and The Ministry of the Environment's Suburb Programme.
+The project works in suburban areas with a large immigrant and Finnish population in the Helsinki region, as well as Turku and Tampere regions.
+Methods developed by the project include conflict prevention work, mediation, advisory work and education.

+The project has developed forms of advisory and training.
 A special form of lodging advisory is ASUMISPAKKI-training model, which gives immigrants advice from different perspectives.
 It is important that participants get involved and get a hands-on experience.
 ASUMISPAKKI-trainings can be tailored to suit various target groups.

 However, it’s not enough to train immigrants, integration has to be a two way process.
 Therefore KOTILO also offers training for the employees of Finnish housing companies, other actors working with housing issues and Finnish tenants and residents.
 Themes may vary from living in different cultures to the meaning of the concept "good neighbour".
 It is important, that the themes are suggested by partners and residents.

 The project has trained neighbourhood mediators to solve and prevent conflicts among residents.
 Problems between immigrants and the majority population are often caused by everyday misunderstandings.
 In the worst case, an argument about laundry shifts or the use of common spaces can snowball into a "clash of civilizations" that affects the entire building.
 This is when neighbourhood mediators can help.